unfoldingWord-dev/Resource-Container/docs/structure.rst

 Condensed Form
 ^^^^^^^^^^^^^^

-.. note:: This specification makes not distinction between condensed and :ref:`expanded <structure-content>` forms.
+.. note:: This specification makes no distinction between condensed and :ref:`expanded <structure-content>` forms.
 This is simply shown as an
     alternative style.
 Client applications should be prepared to support your chosen style.

 Most :ref:`types` support a condensed form in which content in each folder is stored